asen77/student-site-repository/README.md

 Fork this repo to make a copy under your own control, then clone your forked copy (for example, downloading it onto your Desktop).
 Locate the directory you downloaded, and open it with your file finder.

+Let's think about how to improve this website - specifically the image integration.

 ## Usage

 To view the website, you can either use the file-open approach, or run a local webserver.